napframework/nap-docs/app/manual/01_gettingstarted.md

 Overview {#getting_started_overview}
 =======================

-In this tutorial we're going to create a new NAP application that renders a rotating textured cube to a window. this tutorial assumes you are working from a pre-compiled NAP package.
+In this tutorial we're going to create a new NAP application that renders a rotating textured cube to a window.
+This tutorial assumes you are working from a pre-compiled NAP package, although pretty much all the instructions also apply when working with NAP from source.

 Create a New Application {#create_blank_app}
 =======================